bjornaer/hermes/README.md

 ---
 ### Roadmap

+- [ ] Replace consistency algorithm from CRDTs to RAFT
 - [ ] Enable multiple nodes to be created
 - [ ] Have peer to peer connection working
 - [ ] CI/CD